 That said, there are exceptions.
-A child likely should not transfer to a home in which the other parent or a member of their household recently travelled outside Canada, displays symptoms of COVID-19, or has been in contact with someone who tested positive for COVID-19.
+One exception might be the circumstance in which a member(s) of one or both parents' household displays symptoms of COVID-19 or meets other risk factors such as recent travel.
 A child who is immunocompromised may also require certain extra precautions.
 Co-parents can get creative in coming up with ways to maintain contact with their children should physical visitation not be an option.
 Daily Skype, FaceTime, and telephone calls are one way to achieve ongoing contact.
 You can also discuss makeup time to be scheduled when the pandemic clears.
 You should attempt to work together to safeguard the health and wellbeing of yourselves, your children, and your respective households.
 For a summary of recent custody and access decisions pertaining to COVID-19, click here.
 For a summary of currently-available Court and non-Court processes for family law clients, as well as a summary of how we can help, click here.
 Be Realistic Many people are facing financial hardship due to COVID-19.
 Payors of child support should make every effort to continue making support payments.
 Consider stricter budgeting and eliminating discretionary spending.
-Keep in mind, social distancing means we are no longer eating out, travelling, or maintaining gym memberships.
+Keep in mind, social distancing means we are no longer eating out, traveling, or maintaining gym memberships.
 In some circumstances, however, it may not be possible for payors to meet their support obligations.
 If a payor is genuinely unable to sustain their child support payments, they should communicate that to the recipient parent immediately.
-Recipients should try to be accommodating, and understanding financial hardship is affecting everyone.
+Recipients should try to be accommodating, understanding financial hardship is affecting everyone.
 Reduced support may be an unavoidable reality, but hopefully, it is only temporary.
 This difficult time requires cooperation and flexibility from both parents in order to ensure children's best interests are being met.
 Be Considerate I'm going to put this bluntly: don't be a jerk.
 These uncharted times are stressful and confusing for everyone, including your ex.
 This is not the time to be airing dirty laundry or making petty jabs at one another.
 Your children are depending on you for hope and guidance through this strange and difficult time.
 I get it, civil communication and cooperation with your ex may not come easily.
 That's okay.
 But right now, it's time to table your differences and work together to ensure the safety, stability, and wellbeing of your children.
 CONTINUED ON PAGE 3 SASKATOON 374 Third Avenue South Saskatoon, SK S7K 1M5 (306) 653-2000 F (306) 653-2669 REGINA 800 - 1801 Hamilton Street Regina, SK S4P 4B4 (306) 565-6500 F (306) 565-6565